stronnag/mwptools/src/samples/radar_sim/README.md

 `mwp-mavlink-traffic-sim` is a simulator for the  MAVLink TRAFFIC REPORT protocol.
 It behaves in a similar fashion.

-`sbs-player.rb` is a ruby script that replays CSV files in the SBS `dump1090` format.
+`sbs-player.rb` is a ruby script that replays CSV files in the SBS / `dump1090` format as a TCP server.

+`sbs-msp.rb` is a ruby script that replays CSV files in the SBS / `dump1090` format as `MSP_ADSB_VEHICLE_LIST` messages, over a serial device or UDP.

 ## Building